heatblazer/recd2/README.md

     14. [DONE] Most plugins depend on utils library.
 Organize project so everything is set and ready to use.
     15. Working on the ALSA lib.
 Now using QAudioRecorder.
+    16. Now using QAudioInput: a class that can read directly from QIODevice and handle the data stream via a connection.
+The best approach so far.
+It needs a proper setup from the config file.

 ## BUGS
     [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.